TDBarnhouse/Website/README.md

 # Website
-Personal website for my portfolio.
+My personal website for my public portfolio.

+# Credit
-Credit to @ForrestKnight for the base of the terminal.
+Acknowledgements to ForrestKnight for the base of the terminal code.